dwrobel/flatcam/README.md

-FlatCAM BETA (c) 2019 - by Marius Stanciu
+FlatCAM Evo (c) 2019 - by Marius Stanciu

 Based on FlatCAM:
-2D Computer-Aided PCB Manufacturing by (c) 2014-2016 Juan Pablo Caram
+2D Computer-Aided PCB Manufacturing by (c) 2014-2018 Juan Pablo Caram
 =====================================================================

 FlatCAM is a program for preparing CNC jobs for making PCBs on a CNC router.